Archive

 Okay, I can’t leave you with this sad impression of disappointment – it was not that bad at all.
 Also, we had a great cast of supporting wines, even with some pleasant surprises.

 First, two sparkling wines.
-Chevalier de Grenelle Cuvee Reserve Saumur AOC, a blend of 90% Chenin Blanc with 10% Chardonnay was very good, full bodies sparkling wine, with good notes of apple and toasted oak.
-In addition to good wine, this was also a very special bottle – a magnum with metal imprinted label.
-Second sparkling wine was even more unusual – Abrau-Durso Semi-Dry – a sparkling wine from Russia, made by reincarnated famous producer of sparkling wines for Russian Tzar (original company was created in 1870).
+Chevalier de Grenelle Cuvee Reserve Saumur AOC, a blend of 90% Chenin Blanc with 10% Chardonnay was a very good, full-bodied sparkling wine, with good notes of apple and toasted oak.
+In addition to good wine, this was also a very special bottle – a magnum with the metal imprinted label.
+The second sparkling wine was even more unusual – Abrau-Durso Semi-Dry – a sparkling wine from Russia, made by the reincarnated famous producer of sparkling wines for the Russian Tzar (the original company was created in 1870).
 This wine had just a hint (a whiff) of sweetness, lightly toasted apple and nutmeg on the palate.
 Very refreshing and delicate.
-I suggest you will find a bottle and try for yourself – there is a good chance you might like it.
+I suggest you will find a bottle and try it for yourself – there is a good chance you might like it.

 And for the last surprise – 2002 Fontanafredda Barolo DOCG.
 Why surprising?
-If you will look at the Wine Spectator’s Vintage Chart, you will see that 2002 was regarded as a very bad year for Barolo, with the rating of 72 and recommendation of wines being past prime.
-I decanted this bottle at some time in the late morning, and by the early evening, when we actually drunk it, it opened up very nicely – while it was lacking powerful tannins, otherwise it was quite enjoyable wine, very balanced with quite a bit of finesse.
+If you will look at the Wine Spectator’s Vintage Chart, you will see that 2002 was regarded as a very bad year for Barolo, with a rating of 72 and recommendation of wines being past prime.
+I decanted this bottle at some time in the late morning, and by the early evening, when we actually drank it, it opened up very nicely – while it was lacking powerful tannins, otherwise, it was quite enjoyable wine, very balanced with quite a bit of finesse.

 Cheers!